 - Recognition and acknowledgement by legislators and lawmakers of the importance of qualified, professional rehabilitation counseling services in maintaining and increasing access for individuals with disabilities.

-CRCC Representation and CollaborationCRCC is an active participant in conferences and summits representing rehabilitation counseling, including 20/20: A Vision for the Future of Counseling and leadership meetings within both rehabilitation and general counseling professions.
+CRCC Representation and CollaborationCRCC is an active participant in conferences, summits and leadership meetings representing both the rehabilitation and general counseling professions.
+In

 - Occupational Outlook Handbook (OOH); US Department of Labor, Bureau of Labor Statistics (BLS)

 - Health Care Careers Directory; American Medical Association (AMA)

 April 2015CRCC recently adopted a position statement regarding its stance on various issues related to legislative advocacy.

 Click here to view and print CRCC Position Statement on Legislative Advocacy

 Workforce Innovation and Opportunity Act (WIOA)

 April 2015On April 16th, 2015, the U.S. Departments of Education and Labor issued five notices of proposed rulemaking (NPRMs) related to WIOA.
 Of particular interest to CRCC, are rules related to the Comprehensive System of Personnel Development (CSPD) standards found in the NPRM relating to the State Vocational Rehabilitation Services program.
 The proposed rules related to the CSPD describe the relevant personal skills required to have a 21st-century understanding of the evolving labor force and to meet the needs of individuals with disabilities.
 Specific language is under Statute 361.18, located in the first column of page 21114 of the Federal Register document.
 Click here to access the proposed regulation regarding CSPD standards.